The $\operatorname{E}_2^{hC_6}$-homology of $\mathbb{R}P^2$ and $\mathbb{R}P^2 \wedge \mathbb{C}P^2$: The homotopy fixed point spectral sequence for E2hC2 sm V(0)

 \begin{lem} The $d_3$ differentials in the homotopy fixed point spectral sequence \eqref{eq:C2-V0-SS} for $\ctwo \wedge V(0)$ are generated by

 and linearity with respect to $\alpha$, $u_1$ and $u^{\pm 4}$. \end{lem}

-\begin{proof} The first differential follows from the same differential in the HFPSS for $E^{hC_2}$, by naturality.
-The linearity with respect to $u_1$, $\alpha$ and $u^{\pm 4}$ follows from the module structure over $E_r(E^{hC_2})$.
-From Lemma 4.1 in \cite{Beaudry_2022}, we have that $d_3(v_1^3)=v_1\eta^3$.
+\begin{proof} The first differential and linearity with respect to $u_1$, $\alpha$ and $u^{\pm 4}$ follow from \Cref{lem::c2_d3} and the fact that this spectral sequence is a module over $E_r(\E^{hC_2})$.
+Next we note that $d_3(v_1^3)=v_1\eta^3$ in the Adams--Novikov spectral sequence for $\pi_*V(0)$ (see, for example, \cite[Thm.
+5.13(a)]{ravnovice}).
 Then we have

 implying $d_3(u^{-3})=\alpha^3u^{-1} u_1$. \end{proof}